sagamusix/JDTools/readme.md

 ## Listing

-List all the contents of a SysEx dump by invoking `JDTools list <input.syx>`.
+List all the contents of a SysEx dump (or any of the other supported input formats) by invoking `JDTools list <input.syx>`.
 This also lists objects that JDTools cannot convert (such as the JD-800 display area), but the actual contents are not shown for most of them.
+Useful for easily creating a patch listing of your banks.

-# History
+# Version History

 ## v0.9 (2022-08-01)